 - Adding your own configuration provider

-Proper logging is essential to find problems in production.
+Proper logging is essential to find problems while developing and in production.

-.NET Core brings a unified logging approach which you can use anywhere in .NET
+.NET 5 brings a unified logging approach which you can use anywhere in .NET

-and also works with your preferred logging framework.
+and also works with your preferred logging framework such as NLog.

 - Choosing from different logging providers

 - Understanding logging scopes

 The Open Web Interface for .NET brought a simple standard way for building web servers with .NET.

 ASP.NET Core built upon this standard and with it you can easily build your own custom extensions.

 - Building your own custom middleware